Web Design Kent

 - Updating graphics and media based on brand changes

 - Tweaking and correcting language throughout the site

-As a professional Kent website design team, our primary goal is to meet the needs of you, the client.
+As a professional web design Kent-based company, our primary goal is to meet the needs of you, the client.
 However, sometimes it is our job to tell you when we think your ideas regarding website design aren’t the best suited for all.

 We can also use the user data and analytics to see where your business requirements risk getting in the way of your website objectives.
 If we see that a certain page is where most users stop using the site and that it’s due to a business requirement, we know where to balance in favour of user needs next.